apolloadvice/cre8rflow_v11/TASK.md

 - [x] Create test suite for command parsing
 - [x] Develop accuracy metrics
 - [x] Implement automated testing
-- [ ] Set up continuous improvement process
+- [x] Set up continuous improvement process (2024-06-13)

-# Note: As of 2024-06-10, the test suite covers all major command types (CUT, TRIM, JOIN, OVERLAY, FADE, etc.) with both positive and negative/edge/ambiguous cases.
+# Note: As of 2024-06-13, the test suite covers all major command types (CUT, TRIM, JOIN, OVERLAY, FADE, etc.) with both positive and negative/edge/ambiguous cases.
 Intent recognition, entity extraction, validation accuracy metrics, and execution logic are implemented and passing.
-TRIM, JOIN, OVERLAY, and FADE are now fully supported in parsing, validation, and execution (OVERLAY/FADE are demo/log only).
+TRIM, JOIN, OVERLAY, FADE, and CUT are now fully supported in parsing, validation, and execution (OVERLAY/FADE are demo/log only).
+Context awareness for TRIM and CUT is implemented and tested.

 ## 3. Video Timeline Core